-- Sometimes the best intentions do not work out when put together in ordinance language. - Work with a local sign company to test the regulations
+- Sometimes the best intentions do not work out when put together in ordinance language. - Fixed square footage or % of total sign area may have pitfalls depending on adjustment for zoning districts and setbacks. - Pick some sign examples in the community and theoretically test the requirements.